M7mdSh3banX/Important-Android-Utilities/No Action Bar and no Status Bar.md

 # Hide the action bar and status bar
-> You can do it both XML and Kotlin
+> You can do it using both XML and Kotlin

 ## Changing from XML
 ### Add this lines to themes.xml in the AppTheme style